MikeEviscerate/clipbored-X11/README.md

 `XPaste()` for pasting from clipboard, returns a string. `XCopy()` takes a string as input and copies it to clipboard.

 # How to use it?
 (Important)
+Just include the header in your program.

-Well, you will need to initialise things first.
+Well, you will need to initialise things.
 I have wrapped it up into the function macro `clipBoredInit(enableCopying)`.

 `enableCopying` is just a boolean input, use `true` or `1` for enabling copying.
 Or else, use `false` or `0`.
 Afterwards, you can use `XCopy()` and `XPaste()` anywhere.
 If you don't call it before using those functions, it will cause a segmentation fault.